Transparency Report

 - Backend exchanges code for ID token (never stored)

-- Anonymous user account created with random 128-bit ID
+- Anonymous user account created with cryptographically secure unique identifier (CUID)

 - JWT issued containing only anonymous ID + subscription status